bokulich-lab/q2-fondue/README.md

 where:
 - `--m-accession-ids-file` is a TSV containing accession numbers for all of the runs
 - `--p-email` is your email address (required by NCBI)
-- `--output-dir` directory where the downloaded metadata and sequences are stored as Qiime 2 artifacts
+- `--output-dir` directory where the downloaded metadata and sequences are stored as QIIME 2 artifacts

 ## License